-"Growing" suburbs are areas which exceed the metro's rate of change in any four of six key market indicators.
-"Stable" areas meet or beat the metro in at least three indicators, and "Slow" areas are growing at rates less than the metro in two (or fewer) of the six indicators.
+"Growing" suburbs are areas which exceed the municipality's rate of change in any four of six key market indicators.
+"Stable" areas meet or beat the municipality in at least three indicators, and "Slow" areas are growing at rates less than the municipality in two (or fewer) of the six indicators.
 While an index provides quick understanding, it is important to look more closely at the indicators themselves to understand more clearly the underlying factors affecting market growth and stability.

-CAHF Housing Performance Index Indicator Measured Implies Weight Price Average sales price Appreciation 25% Value Average property value Appreciation 25% Transac- tions Number of sales Demand 15% Percent bonded Bonds per sales Investment 15% Churn Repeat sales as a percent of total properties Activity 10% New properties New properties added to the registry Growth 10%
+CAHF Housing Performance Index Indicator Measured Implies Weight Price Average sales price Appreciation 25% Value Average property value Appreciation 25% Transac- tions Number of sales Demand 15% Percent bonded Bonds per sales Investment 15% Churn Repeat sales as a percent of total properties Activity 10% New Properties New properties added to the registry Growth 10%

-8.5 Performance Over Time
+8.4 Performance Over Time

-These charts provide the Housing Performance Index by suburb over time using the six key indicators (price and value appreciation, sales and bonded sales, churn and new properties).
-Growth is relative to the metro (and change from the preceding year), so it is important to compare these lines to the area's overall performance and the direction in which the trends are headed.
-The city's growth overall (below) appears to be on a solid upward trend, as compared to the province.
+These charts provide Housing Performance Index by suburb over time using the six key indicators (price and value appreciation, sales and bonded sales, churn and new properties).
+Growth is relative to the municipality (and change from the preceding year), so it is important to compare these lines to the area's overall performance, and the direction in which the trends are headed.
+The city's growth overall (above), as compared to the province, appears to be stabilising after fluctuating for several years.

-While most areas are experiencing stable growth, only three housing markets grew in 2013 compared to the prior year (those places where the growth profile score was greater in 2013 than 2012).
-The recent influx of mining in neighbouring towns and the mining sector has created the overall market growth.
-In considering development investment over the long term, stability of growth is often a more important consideration when projecting future performance than high growth.
+While most areas experiencing slow or stable growth, only a few housing markets grew in 2013 compared to the prior year (those places where the growth profile score was greater in 2013 than 2012).
+The contraction of the mining sector may have created the overall market decline in those specific subplaces. considering development investment over the long term, stability of growth is often a more important consideration projecting future performance than high growth.
 Building housing opportunities between areas of high and low growth can better integrate housing markets overall.
-This can help advise how to create a more cohesive and stable housing continuum, with fewer spikes and drops, and where to begin.
+This information can help advice how to create a more cohesive and stable housing continuum, with fewer spikes and drops, and where to begin.